paj-cash/paj_ramp/examples/webhook-integration/README.md

 - Add database storage (MongoDB, PostgreSQL, etc.)
 - Implement user notifications (email, SMS, push)
 - Add webhook retry logic
-- Deploy to production (Heroku, Railway, AWS, etc.)
+- Deploy to production (Heroku, Railway, Vercel, AWS, etc.)
-- See the [basic onramp](../basic-onramp) and [offramp](../basic-offramp) examples for creating orders
+- See the [basic onramp](../basic-onramp) and [offramp](../basic-offramp) examples

 ## Troubleshooting

 ### Webhooks not being received

-- Check that your server is publicly accessible
+- Check that your server is publicly accessible via ngrok
-- Verify the webhook URL is correct
+- Verify the webhook URL is correct in your `.env`
+- Make sure ngrok is still running

+### OTP not received

+- Check your email spam folder
+- Verify your `USER_EMAIL` is correct
+- Ensure your `BUSINESS_API_KEY` is valid

+### Order creation fails

+- Verify all required fields in `.env` are filled
-- Check firewall settings
+- Check that your wallet address is valid

-### Duplicate webhooks

-- Implement idempotency using order ID
-- Store processed webhook IDs

-### Server crashes

-- Add error handling and logging
-- Use process managers like PM2
-- Implement health checks
+- Ensure you're using the correct token mint address

 ## Support